GabeSamurai/ParadiseOS/README.md

 possible for a vessel to transform into itself again, where it will cease to be and soon after, become again.
 This will destroy everything associated with the vessel and bring it back in a clean state.
 Basically i am defining "transform" as a sort of "cease to be", to "become again" or "becom anew".
 Hmm... i guess a better idea is that "transform" involves the force assuming a new form?
-Perharps it is a better way of seeing?
+Perharps it is a better way of seeing.

+## Primitive's "script" and "follow"